davidindub/fizzbuzz/README.md

 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) for interactivity and client side game logic.
 - [Window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) for storing users preferences and highscores between visits.

   - __CSS Variables__ were used to store the color pallete and fonts used, and then referenced in the styles.
-This improved readability and could be useful in future for changing colors, for example building a dark mode.
+This improved readability and could be useful in future for changing colors, for example building a high contrast mode.

 - [Git](https://git-scm.com/) for version control.
 - [GitHub](https://github.com/) for storing the repository online during development.
 - GitHub Projects was invaluable throughout the project and helped me keep track of things to do and bugs to fix - you can see [the project's board here](https://github.com/users/davidindub/projects/2).
 - [GitPod](https://gitpod.io/) as a cloud based IDE.
-- [Bootstrap Icons](https://icons.getbootstrap.com/) for icons used in the project.
+- [Bootstrap Icons](https://icons.getbootstrap.com/) for SVG icons used in the project.
 - [Google Fonts](https://fonts.google.com/) for the two fonts used on the project.
 - [favicon.io](https://favicon.io/favicon-generator/) to make a favicon for site.
 - [Meta Tags](https://metatags.io/) to prepare the Meta tags for social media share previews.